 inherit from EditorPlugin.

 It’s important to deal with initialization and clean-up of resources.
-So a good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
+A good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
 You can delete the default GDScript template from your file and replace it with the following structure:

 tool extends EditorPlugin func _enter_tree(): # Initialization of the plugin goes here pass func _exit_tree(): # Clean-up of the plugin goes here pass

-This is a good template to use when devising new plugins.
+This is a good template to use when creating new plugins.

 A custom node¶

-Sometimes you want a certain behavior in many nodes.
-Maybe a custom scene or control that can be reused.
-Instancing is helpful in a lot of cases but sometimes it can be cumbersome, especially if you’re using it between many projects.
+Sometimes you want a certain behavior in many nodes, such as a custom scene or control that can be reused.
+Instancing is helpful in a lot of cases, but sometimes it can be cumbersome, especially if you’re using it in many projects.
 A good solution to this is to make a plugin that adds a node with a custom behavior.

-To create a new node type, you can avail of the function
+To create a new node type, you can use the function

 add_custom_type() from the

-be it nodes or resources.
-But before you can create the type you need a script
+(nodes or resources).
+However, before you can create the type, you need a script

 that will act as the logic for the type.
-While such script doesn’t need to have
+While that script doesn’t have to use

 tool extends Button func _enter_tree(): connect("pressed", self, "clicked") func clicked(): print("You clicked me!")